MaximeLionel/gdb/gdb/8 Examining the Stack.md

 * Some compilers provide a way to compile functions so that they operate without stack frames: gcc - `-fomit-frame-pointer`.

 # 8.2 Backtraces
+## Syntax
 ```shell
 backtrace [option]... [qualifier]... [count]
 bt [option]... [qualifier]... [count]
 ```
 * A backtrace is a summary of how your program got where it is.
 	* It shows one line per frame, for many frames, starting with the currently executing frame (frame zero), followed by its caller (frame one), and on up the stack.

+## Optional \[count\]
+* n:  Print only the innermost n frames, where n is a positive number.
+* -n: Print only the outermost n frames, where n is a positive number.

+## Optional \[option\]
+* -full: Print the values of the local variables also.
+This can be combined with the optional count to limit the number of frames shown.

+* -no-filters: This is only relevant when gdb has been configured with Python support.

+* -hide: A Python frame filter might decide to “elide” some frames.
+Normally such elided frames are still printed, but they are indented relative to the filtered frames that cause them to be elided.
+The `-hide` option causes elided frames to not be printed at all.